opencinnamon/typepost/README.md

   <br/><br/>

+> [!NOTE]
+> Typepost is currently in beta, so unexpected issues may occur.
+> Changes will happen constantly.
+If you find a bug, report it to us via Discord.

 ### Typepost

 Typepost is a remake of "[monkeypost](https://posts.mtgoals.cc)", but it is not a straight copy and it changes quite a few things in how it works and feels.